 Only finalists will be invited to the F.E.A.S.T.
 This year’s event will be entirely virtual.

-Applicants will be notified in October, 2021 if they are finalists.
+Applicants will be notified by the end of March, 2022 if they are finalists.

 Questions or advice: Feel free to contact email@example.com